IQuick143/TEC-Redshift-Bad-Apple/README.md

 As well as a few other files containing the EXA code.

-As of now, the python code used to generate the code has not been published due to it relying on a custom un-published library.

 ## FAQ
 **It doesn't want to start, what do I do?**